laravel/horizon/README.md

 After publishing Horizon's assets, its primary configuration file will be located at `config/horizon.php`.
 This configuration file allows you to configure your worker options and each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.

+### Balance Options

+Horizon allows you to choose from three balancing strategies: `simple`, `auto`, and `false`.
+The 'simple' strategy, which is the default, splits the jobs between processes evenly:

+    'balance' => 'simple',

+The `auto` strategy adjusts the number of worker processes per queue based on the current workload of the queue.
+When the `balance` option is set to `false`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.

 ### Web Dashboard Authentication

 Horizon exposes a dashboard at `/horizon`.
 By default, you will only be able to access this dashboard in the `local` environment.
 To define a more specific access policy for the dashboard, you should use the `Horizon::auth` method.
 The `auth` method accepts a callback which should return `true` or `false`, indicating whether the user should have access to the Horizon dashboard: